cgre-aachen/open_AR_Sandbox/README.md

 and then follow the notebook.
 Get in contact with us to provide you with the train model for this module.

+### Pynoddy

+To use [Pynoddy](https://github.com/cgre-aachen/pynoddy), please follow the installation instructions.
+We recommend installing Noddy from source files.

 Project Development
 -------------------